A Repository represents a specialized Service interface that provides

 }

-To generate the datasource automatically, use lb4 datasource
+To generate the datasource automatically, use lb4 datasource command and

-select Redis key-value connector (supported by StrongLoop)
+select Redis key-value connector (supported by StrongLoop).

 Define a KeyValueRepository

-The KeyValueRepository binds a model such as ShoppingCart
+The KeyValueRepository binds a model such as ShoppingCart to the

-class provides an
+RedisDataSource.
+The base DefaultKeyValueRepository class provides an

-implementation based on loopback-datasource-juggler
+implementation based on loopback-datasource-juggler.

 import {DefaultKeyValueRepository} from '@loopback/repository';